kylecho/Coderbyte/README.md

-# CoderByte Solutions
+# Coderbyte Solution
-This repository keep track of my solutions to algorithmic problems found from http://coderbyte.com
+Here you can find my solution to algorithmic problems found from [coderbyte website](http://coderbyte.com).